 Whenever I get notified of a comment left by a reader or a fellow blogger, it automatically makes my day.
 Doesn’t matter where I’m at, or what I’m doing, once I see that comment, I immediately smile and think, Wow someone’s actually reading what I’m writing!

-Most bloggers I know invest SO MUCH of their time writing posts for their blog to be able to keep up with their posting schedule.
+Most bloggers I know invest SO MUCH of their time writing posts for their blog in order to keep up with their posting schedule.
 They spend hours curating the perfect piece and editing the photos they would want to show their readers to make the reading experience satisfying.
 It doesn’t really take much to show appreciation by quickly sliding into their comments section to say how much you enjoyed their post if you did.
 I promise you, they’ll appreciate the small gesture! 😉

 And when someone leaves their blog address in your comment section, check it out.